archanaakella/Customer-Segementation-using-Clustering/README.md

 # 📂 Dataset

-The dataset used for this project Mall Customer Segmentation,contains customer information such as:
+The dataset used for this project Mall Customes.csv, contains customer information such as:

 Customer ID